 About the Board

 The Alaska Board of Fisheries consists of seven members serving three-year terms.
 Members are appointed by the governor and confirmed by the legislature.
 Members are appointed on the basis of interest in public affairs, good judgment, knowledge, and ability in the field of action of the board, with a view to providing diversity of interest and points of view in the membership (see Alaska Statute 16.05.221).

-The Board of Fisheries' main role is to conserve and develop the fishery resources of the state.
+The Board of Fisheries's main role is to conserve and develop the fishery resources of the state.
 This involves setting seasons, bag limits, methods and means for the state's subsistence, commercial, sport, guided sport, and personal use fisheries, and it also involves setting policy and direction for the management of the state's fishery resources.
 The board is charged with making allocative decisions, and the department is responsible for management based on those decisions.

-The board has a three-year meeting cycle (PDF 147 kB).
-The meetings generally occur from October through March.
-The Board of Fisheries meets four to six times per year in communities around the state to consider proposed changes to fisheries regulations around the state.
-The board uses the biological and socioeconomic information provided by the Alaska Department of Fish and Game, public comment received from people inside and outside of the state, and guidance from the Alaska Department of Public Safety and Alaska Department of Law when creating regulations that are sound and enforceable.
+The board has a three-year meeting cycle (PDF 147 kB), and generally holds meetings from October through March.
+The Board of Fisheries meets four to six times per year in communities around the state to consider proposed changes to fisheries regulations.
+The board uses biological and socioeconomic information provided by the Alaska Department of Fish and Game, public comment received from people inside and outside of the state, and guidance from the Alaska Department of Public Safety and Alaska Department of Law when creating regulations that are sound and enforceable.